7 Super Effective Cross-Selling Strategies to Maximize Profits

 There are a couple of reasons why thank you page cross-sells rock:

 - Pretty much 100% of customers see your thank you page.
 Plus, customers visit the thank you page on average of 2.2 times (more impressions = more conversions)

 - Thank you page offers capitalize on the principle of consistency.
 This dictates that people who’ve just bought from you are more likely to do it again.

-- Thank you page cross sells don’t interrupt the buying experience or run the risk of distracting buyers before you’ve made a sale.
+- Thank you page cross sales don’t interrupt the buying experience or run the risk of distracting buyers before you’ve made a sale.

 - They’re super easy to set up.
 Your thank you page already exists; you just need a few small tweaks to put it to work.

-With some of the world’s biggest ecommerce companies like Amazon making full use of their thank you page, you have to ask why you aren’t.
+With some of the world’s biggest ecommerce companies like Amazon making full use of "frequently bought together" offers, you have to ask why your store doesn't do the same.

 🔑Key Takeaway: Thank you pages are the most underutilized landing pages in eCommerce.
 Transform your thank you page into a revenue-generating asset by adding personalized cross-sells and upsells that customers can’t resist.